Sirte: Reconstruction

 Mayoral elections were scheduled for 12 December 2016 with the previously (2015) municipal councilmen taking office again.

-Second Libyan Civil War
+Second Civil War

 The Libyan National Army fought a battle with the GNA and entered the city on 6 January 2020.

 GNA forces launched an attack to capture Sirte from the LNA on 6 June 2020.

 LNA forces proposed a ceasefire backed by Egypt.
 However, the GNA rejected the ceasefire as they entered Sirte.
-Despite this, the attack was thwarted the following day, which led to the LNA retaliating by conducting airstrikes from Mig-29s on a huge Turkish convoy of military and GNA forces heading for Sirte, destroying it and resulting in heavy GNA and possibly Turkish casualties.
+Despite this, the attack was thwarted the following day, which led to the LNA retaliating by conducting airstrikes from MiG-29s on a huge Turkish convoy of military and GNA forces heading for Sirte, destroying it and resulting in heavy GNA and possibly Turkish casualties.

+Climate

+Sirte has a hot arid climate (Köppen: BWh) with hot, dry summers and mild, somewhat rainy winters.